-Symbol Symbol explanation Symbol Symbol explanation DISCONNECT Check after disconnecting the connector to be measured.
-Procedure without CONSULT CONNECT Check after connecting the connector to be measured.
-Procedure with Generic Scan Tool (GST, OBD-II scan tool) Insert key into ignition switch.
-NO Procedure without CONSULT or GST Remove key from ignition switch. ac ac A/C switch is "OFF".
-Coff Turn ignition switch to "OFF" position.
-(AC A/C switch is "ON".
+Symbol Symbol explanation Symbol Symbol explanation Check after disconnecting the connector to be measured.
+Procedure without CONSULT-II Check after connecting the connector to be measured.
+GST Procedure with Generic Scan Tool (GST, OBD-II scan tool) (he) Insert key into ignition switch.
+TOOLS Procedure without CONSULT-II or GST Remove key from ignition switch.
+A/C switch is "OFF".
+COFF Turn ignition switch to "OFF" position.
+AC A/C switch is "ON".
 (Con) Turn ignition switch to "ON" position.
 REC switch is "ON".
-(Cs7) Turn ignition switch to "START" position.
-0 REC switch is "OFF".
-(OFF ACC Turn ignition switch from "OFF" to "ACC" position. • DEF switch is "ON".
-(ACC+)OFF Turn ignition switch from "ACC" to "OFF" position.
+(CsT) Turn ignition switch to "START" position. (Å) REC switch is "OFF".
+COFF.
+ACC Turn ignition switch from "OFF" to "ACC" position.
+DEF switch is "ON".
+(ACC+ OFF Turn ignition switch from "ACC" to "OFF" position.
 FUSE Apply positive voltage from battery with fuse directly to components.
-(OFF-)ON Turn ignition switch from "OFF" to "ON" position.
+(DFF.
+ON Turn ignition switch from "OFF" to "ON" position.
 Drive vehicle.
-(ON+OFF Turn ignition switch from "ON" to "OFF" position.
-The state of the s Disconnect battery negative cable.
-X ', Do not start engine, or check with engine stopped.
+CON OFF Turn ignition switch from "ON" to "OFF" position.
+BAT Disconnect battery negative cable.
+Do not start engine, or check with engine stopped.
 Depress brake pedal.
 Start engine, or check with engine run- ning.
-Release brake pedal. suntino.
+Release brake pedal.
 Apply parking brake.
-Depress accelerator pedal. and the Release parking brake.
-Release accelerator pedal. с∽бЪн Check after engine is warmed up sufficiently.
-Distancia de la CMI tras ECM V Voltage should be measured with a volt-meter.
-TCM O CONNECTOR Pin terminal check for SMJ type ECM and TCM connectors.
-For details regarding the terminal Circuit resistance should be measured with an ohmmeter.
-ECM OCONNECTOR arrangement, refer to the foldout page (A) Current should be measured with an ammeter. Ţ Procedure with CONSULT ▽
+Depress accelerator pedal.
+Release parking brake. i Release accelerator pedal. с Check after engine is warmed up sufficiently.
+Voltage should be measured with a volt- meter.
+Pin terminal check for SMJ type ECM and TCM connectors.
+For details regarding the terminal Circuit resistance should be measured with an ohmmeter. arrangement, refer to the foldout page.
+Current should be measured with an ammeter.
+Procedure with CONSULT-II ÷